Minimal Asset Process (MAP)

-In order to qualify for a MAP you must be a non-homeowner and have either been in receipt of benefits for six months or have no disposable income.
-You can only apply for a MAP through an approved Money Adviser and your debt level cannot exceed £17,000.
+You must be a non-homeowner and receive benefits for six months or have no disposable income.
+You can only apply for a MAP through an approved Money Adviser, and your debt level cannot exceed £17,000.

-Your income and expenditure will be assessed using the Common Financial Tool to determine your ability to repay your debts over a sustained period of time.
-There is an application fee of £90 which is payable to the Accountant in Bankruptcy (AiB), who will act as your Trustee.
+Your income and expenditure will be assessed using the Common Financial Tool to determine your ability to repay your debts over a sustained period.
+An application fee of £90 is payable to the Accountant in Bankruptcy (AiB), who will act as your Trustee.

-Once you have been discharged from the MAP, you will be subject to certain restrictions in terms of accessing credit and business transactions for a further six months.
-Your Trustee will also remain in office during this time to finalise your bankruptcy.
+Once you have been discharged from the MAP, you will be subject to certain restrictions in accessing credit and business transactions for six months.
+Your Trustee will also remain in the office to finalise your bankruptcy.

 Simply complete the form to see if you qualify for any of the available debt solutions.